THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

 We are rushing around and we drop our smartphone.

-Ideally, the case and even screen protector that we are using should limit the damage, but many times they do not.
+Ideally, the case and even screen protector that we are using should limit the damage, but in some cases they do not.

-We end up with a cracked phone screen.
+We end up with a cracked smartphone screen.

 What are your options?
 Fix it?
 Buy a new phone?
 Go online to buy a cheap used replacement?

 In this post, I am going to walk you through how to fix a cracked phone screen.

 I’ll even give you some tips on how to avoid a smashed screen in the first place.

 Options For How To Fix A Cracked Phone Screen

 The first thing you want to do after you freak out and calm down is to assess the damage to your phone.